dpnpinto/PintoRpi/README.md

 * 1 - Create a folder with two subfolders root and boot;
 * 2 - Mount frst partition in boot and second in root;
 * 3 - Move your tar file to the root folder;
-* 3 - Extract the tar file and detel the tar (you dont need it anymore);
+* 3 - Extract the tar file and delete the tar (you dont need it anymore);
 * 4 - Move all files from root/boot to the boot;
 * 5 - Correct the fstab to mount the /boot (first partition) and / (second partition);
 * 6 - unmout ./boot and ./root;